Introduction to quantum groups: 1a. Operator algebras

 In finite dimensions, any algebraic basis $\{f_1,\ldots,f_N\}$ can be turned into an orthonormal basis $\{e_1,\ldots,e_N\}$, by using the Gram-Schmidt procedure.
 Thus, we have $H\simeq\mathbb C^N$, with this latter space being endowed with its usual scalar product:

 The same happens in infinite dimensions, once again by Gram-Schmidt, coupled if needed with the Zorn lemma, in case our space is really very big.
-In other words, any Hilbert space has an orthonormal basis $\{e_i\}_{i\in I}$, and we have $H\simeq l^2(I)$.
+In other words, any Hilbert space has an orthonormal basis $\{e_i\}_{i\in I}$, and so the Hilbert space itself is:

 Of particular interest is the ``separable'' case, where $I$ is countable.
-According to the above, there is up to isomorphism only one Hilbert space here, namely $H=l^2(\mathbb N)$.
+According to the above, there is up to isomorphism only one Hilbert space here, namely:

 All this is, however, quite tricky, and can be a bit misleading.
 Consider for instance the space $H=L^2[0,1]$ of square-summable functions $f:[0,1]\to\mathbb C$, with: